-There is a fuel pickup installed in the tank.
-The pickup incorporates a shut off valve along with an anti-siphon valve than can be accessed through the in deck inspection plate under the leaning post.
-There is an on deck fuel fill located on the port side of the boat just forward of the console.
+There are two fuel pickups installed in the tank.
+If the boat is rigged for single engine, the port pickup will be plugged and only the starboard pickup will be used.
+The pickups incorporate shut off valves than can be accessed through the in deck inspection plate under the leaning post.

+There is an on deck fuel fill located on the port side of the boat, just forward of the console.
 Access to the fill is provided through an inspection port.
-The fuel fill also incorporates a vent that allows venting of the tank, It is recommended that these connections be inspected annually.
+The tank vents through an EPA Carbon Canister, located in the anchor locker, which than vents overboard through a vent fitting on the starboard side of the hull.
+Access to the vent is provided through an inspection port.
+It is recommended that these connections be inspected annually.

-The 219FS will come pre-rigged from the factory with an engine matched fuel water separator.
-The fuel water separator is installed in the bilge and accessed through the bilge access hatch located in the splash well.
-The Fuel Water separator should be checked periodically to ensure the fuel is free of water.
+The 244CC will come pre-rigged from the factory with Fuel Water Separator(s).
+The fuel water separators are installed in the bilge and accessed through the bilge access hatch located in the aft cockpit.
+Fuel Water separators should be checked often to ensure the fuel is free of water.
 Fuel should be disposed of in an approved waste collection device when servicing/replacing.
-The filter must be filled with fuel after servicing/replacing them in order to prime the engine.
-A primer bulb for the engine is located in the engine splash well.
-It is used to prime the engine and system before starting the engine.
-This should be done after service or after periods of downtime for the boat.
-When fueling your boat, whether on trailer or at a marina, the pressurized system will prevent overfilling.
-Any blockage of the vent and or vent line will prematurely trigger the shut off on the fuel nozzle and will prevent you from filling the tank completely.
-It is recommended to inspect your fuel system annually to ensure that all hose fittings are secured and the lines are free of any kinks.
-All components of the 219FS fuel system is approved for use with ethanol blended fuels up to 10%.
+The filter(s) must be filled with fuel after servicing/replacing them in order to prime the engine.

+A primer bulb for each engine is located adjacent to the Fuel Water Separator.
+It is used to prime the engine and system before starting the engines.
+This should be done after service or after long periods of downtime for the boat.

+All components of the 244CC Fuel System are approved for use with ethanol blended fuels up to 10%.
 E85 fuel should never be used.
 Key West recommends using non ethanol fuels whenever possible to reduce the risk of moisture retention in the fuel system, especially in areas of high heat/humidity.

+When refueling the 244CC, whether on trailer or at a marina, the pressurized system will prevent overfilling.
+During fueling, check to ensure air is escaping from the tank vent on the starboard side.
+Any blockage of the vent/ventline will prematurely trigger the shut off on the fuel nozzle and will prevent you from filling the tank completely.

 Due to the emission requirements of the EPA, certified fuel tanks and systems will not fill to the top of the tank.
 Instead, there will be a ullage in the top 10% of the tank.
-The specified capacity of the tank accounts for this ullage when the tank is static and level.
-Therefore, it is important to make sure the boat is as level as possible when filling the tank.
-Any forward or aft tilt will cause fuel to collect in one end of the tank and prematurely reach either the forward or aft tank vent When fuel reaches these vents, it triggers the shut off.
-When the boat is level, fuel will reach these vents at the same time and allow the maximum quantity of fuel into the tank.
-The tanks ullage will also affect your fuel gauge as the tanks sending unit will not reach the top of the tank, even when the tank is filled.
-This will cause the fuel gauge to not read full, even though it is.
+The specified capacity of the tank (130 Gallons) accounts for this ullage, however it is important to note that fuel senders do not account for this.
+Therefore, filling the tank to 130 Gallons will not indicate "Full" on the gauge.
+When using your boat, it is a good practice to keep a log and a running count of how much fuel you've used.
 Do not rely on the fuel gauge exclusively as variations will occur.

-The stated capacity of the tank DOES NOT reflect the quantity of usable fuel in the tank.
-The tank and its pickup are designed to allow as much fuel to be used as possible when on plane or in the boat's level floating position, but it will not allow all fuel to be used.
-When using your boat, it is a good practice to keep a log and a running count of how much fuel you've used.
+Fuel System Schematic

+Shown for Twin Engine Application